FJRubio67/LBANS/README.md

 This repository contains two data examples of link-based additive net survival models based on the paper

 > Eletti, A., Marra, G., Quaresma, M., Radice, R., and Rubio, F.J.
-(2021+).
-A unifying framework for flexible excess hazard modelling with applications in cancer epidemiology, *under review*.
+(2022+).
+A unifying framework for flexible excess hazard modelling with applications in cancer epidemiology, Journal of the Royal Statistical Society: Series C, in press.

 The models are fitted using the R package `GJRM`.